The name Chabrador comes from the Chow Chow, a common guard dog, and the Labrador Retriever, mostly known as a gun dog.

 How Big is a Full-Grown Chabrador?

 A full-grown Chabrador can be described as a medium to large-sized dog.
-This is because both the parenting dog breeds are known as rather tall guard and gun dogs.
+This is because both the parenting dog breeds are known as a rather tall guard and gun dogs.

 Chabradors can vary in size and weight, but they will all have the same propensity for athletic activity.